livewire/livewire/docs/synthesizers.md

 }
 ```

-Now, at the beginning of the next request, after this synthesizer has been matched by the `{ s: 'str' }` key in the tuple, the `hydrate()` method will be called and passed the raw JSON representation of the property with the expectation that it returns the full PHP-compatible value to be assigned to the property.
+Now, at the beginning of the next request, after this Synthesizer has been matched by the `{ s: 'str' }` key in the tuple, the `hydrate()` method will be called and passed the raw JSON representation of the property with the expectation that it returns the full PHP-compatible value to be assigned to the property.

 ```php
 function hydrate($value) {